 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-Bose was invited by Tagore to teach at the school in 1919, becoming its first principal in 1922.
-Although Bose was originally a part of the Bengal School, his ideas of nationalism soon shifted from its Revivalist tendencies to the immediate imperatives of a living and vital art that responded to the needs of his community.
-He introduced art fairs that brought the students closer to the community, cultivated in his students an appreciation for nature and revived traditional art forms such as batik and alpona.
-During this period, several archival projects were also undertaken to build a repertoire of alternative visual material and documents to be used in daily practice, as well as for display at the Kala Bhavana Museum.
+Invited by Tagore to teach at the school in 1919, Bose became the principal of Kala Bhavana in 1922.
+Although Bose too had been a part of the Bengal School, his ideas of nationalism soon shifted from its Revivalist tendencies to the immediate imperative of an approach to art that responded to the needs of the community.
+He introduced art fairs that brought students closer to the local community, cultivated in his students an appreciation for nature, and revived traditional art forms such as batik and alpona.
+During this period, several archival projects were also undertaken to build a repertoire of visual material and documents to be used in daily practice, as well as for display at the Kala Bhavana Museum.

 Ten years later, in 1951, the Visva-Bharati University, under which Kala Bhavana operated, was brought into the fold of the central government.
-This assimilation with the national education system, however, resulted in the alternative pedagogic style of the art school being constrained by a fixed syllabus and the incorporation of mainstream academic practices.
-Although the circumstances of the change caused it to move away from many of the core ideas with which it was built, Kala Bhavana remains an important and seminal institution in the history of art in India.
+This assimilation with the national education system, however, constrained the alternative pedagogic style of the art school by implementing a fixed syllabus and incorporating mainstream academic practices.
+Although the circumstances of the change have caused it to move away from many of the core ideas with which it was built, Kala Bhavana remains an important and seminal institution in the history of art in India.

 Bibliography